Giulia Gwinn: Senior

 On 14 May 2019, Gwinn was named to the 2019 FIFA Women's World Cup German squad.
 In her FIFA Women's World Cup debut, she secured the win for Germany in their opening game of the 2019 FIFA Women's World Cup by scoring the only goal in a 1–0 group-stage victory over China.
 She was named "Player of the Match" for her contribution.

 The German World Cup campaign ended in the quarterfinals after a 2–1 loss to Sweden.
 Gwinn was later awarded with the Best Young Player Award for her performance at the tournament.
 After a remarkable rise and aged just 20, Gwinn was named as Germany's 2019 Female Player of the Year.
+On 19 September 2020, Gwinn tore the anterior cruciate ligament in her right knee during a 3-0 UEFA Women's Euro 2022 qualifying win over the Republic of Ireland and she was sidelined with the injury for almost one year.

 On 18 June 2022, Gwinn was called up to the 23-player Germany squad for the UEFA Women's Euro 2022.
 For Euro 2022, which was held in England, Gwinn was a key player for the German national team, starting all six games and providing one assist.
 In the final, Germany lost 2–1 to England after extra-time and finished as runners-up.
 She was named in the UEFA Women's Euro 2022 Team of the Tournament.

-After suffering a second anterior cruciate ligament injury, Gwinn was ruled out of the 2023 FIFA Women's World Cup.
+After suffering a second anterior cruciate ligament injury in October 2022, Gwinn was ruled out of the 2023 FIFA Women's World Cup.

 On 3 July 2024, Gwinn was called up to the Germany squad for the 2024 Summer Olympics.
 Gwinn helped Germany win a bronze medal in the Olympic women's football event at the Games in Paris.
 She started all six of the team's matches at the tournament, scoring two goals and assisting two more.
 The defender scored the only goal of the Bronze medal match in Lyon, a 65th-minute penalty, as the Germans beat world champions Spain 1–0.

 Gwinn won the German women's Player of the Year award for the second time in 2024.
 In February 2025, Gwinn was appointed as captain of the Germany national team.

 Gwinn was named in the German squad for the UEFA Women's Euro 2025.
 On 4 July 2025, she sustained medial ligament damage to her left knee during the opening match against Poland, ruling her out for the remainder of the tournament.
+Together with teammate Ann-Katrin Berger, Gwinn won Germany's Women's Footballer of the Year award for 2025.